antelle/keyboard-auto-type/README.md

 ### Virtual desktops (spaces)

 Suppose a user has an app with windows on several virtual desktops (spaces), for example a browser with different tabs.
 You obtained window information using `active_window`, after which the active space was switched to another one.
 If you call `show_window` on Windows, it will correctly activate the window, however on macOS it will bring up the browser, but not its specific window.
-It's because there seems to be no way doing it with public API and we would like to refrein from using private frameworks.
+It's because there seems to be no way of doing it with public API and we would like to refrein from using private frameworks.

 ## Installation